CAST-Extend/com.castsoftware.imaging.kubernetessetup/README.md

 # A sample implementation based on local Persistent Volumes is provided in ClusterStorage-local.yaml.
 # Before using it, edit the file to:
 #  -> specify the host name of the node on which you want to run Imaging (replace <imaging-host> on each Persistent Volume)
-#  -> adjust the physical path of each Persistent Volume to match local folders of selected host
+#  -> adjust the physical path of each Persistent Volume to match local folders on selected host
 # Finally, apply the configuration:

 kubectl ClusterStorage-local.yaml